 Tissue, Cloth or Bone¶

-Replace the surface mesh of the selected tissue/cloth/bone with the selected Maya mesh.
+Updates the surface mesh of the selected tissue/cloth/bone by replacing it with the selected Maya mesh.

 The tissue’s tet mesh will be regenerated.
 Any painted attributes (such as attachments) on the tissue will likely be lost.